Effective stress management techniques can offset the negative effects of stress in your life. Try these proven, fast, and reliable stress remedies.

-You can thank a friend by phone, text, email, or (gasp!) putting pen to paper and writing a genuine thank-you note for words of encouragement, act of kindness, or any other “gift” you’ve received.
+You can thank a friend by phone, text, email, or put pen to paper (gasp!) and write a thank-you note for words of encouragement, act of kindness, or any other “gift” you’ve received.

-(Can you guess which kind of “thank you” your friend will appreciate the most?)
+(Can you guess which kind of “thank you” your friend will treasure the most?)

 And it will help you relax and sleep better if you do it right before you go to bed.

 15. Green Tea (Instead of Coffee)

 This one is a little different than all the other stress reduction techniques listed here.

 But caffeine is such an integral part of our always-on-the-go society, its role deserves special consideration.